karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param resource: The name of the app.
     :query limit: Limit the amount of logs to retrieve.
 Defaults to 10.
     :query process: Limit the logs to these processes.
-Supply processes as a string seperated by a `,`.
+Supply processes as a string separated by a `,`.
 The following processes can be supplied:

         - nginx
         - gunicorn